shobrook/rebound/README.md

-# Rebound
+# rebound

-Rebound lets you instantly browse Stack Overflow search results in your terminal whenever you get a compiler error.
+rebound lets you instantly browse Stack Overflow results in your terminal when you get a compiler error.
 Just use the `rebound` command before the file you want to execute.

 ![Placeholder Demo](demo.gif)

-## Usage

-Compiling a file with `rebound` is just as easy as running it normally:

-`$ rebound [file_name]`

-This will execute the file, pull the error message, and allow you to browse related Stack Overflow questions and answers without leaving the terminal. <!--Here's an example:-->

-__Supported file types:__ Python, Node.js, Ruby, and Java.

 ## Installation

-You can install rebound with pip:
+rebound works on MacOS, Linux, and Windows, with binary downloads available for [every release.](https://github.com/shobrook/rebound/releases) You can also install it with pip:

 `$ pip install rebound-cli`

 Requires Python 3.0 or higher.

-MacOS, Linux, and Windows are all supported.
+## Usage

+Running a file with `rebound` is just as easy as compiling it normally:

+`$ rebound [file_path]`

+This will execute the file, pull the error message, and let you browse related Stack Overflow questions and answers without leaving the terminal.

+__Supported file types:__ Python and Node.js (Ruby and Java coming soon!).

 ## Contributing